open5e/open5e/source/monsters/tome-of-beasts/F/far-darrig.rst

-**Antler Glaive.** *Melee Weapon Attack:* +4 to hit, reach 5 ft. or 10 ft., one target. *Hit:* 7 (1d10 + 2) slashing damage and the target must make a successful DC 13 Strength saving throw or either be disarmed or fall prone; the attacking far darrig chooses which effect occurs.
+**Antler Glaive.** *Melee Weapon Attack:* +4 to hit, reach 5 ft. or 10 ft., one target. *Hit:* 7 (1d10 + 2) slashing damage and the target must make a successful DC 13 Strength saving throw or either be disarmed or fall :ref:`srd:prone`; the attacking far darrig chooses which effect occurs.

 **Enchanted Glaive Maneuvers.** A far darrig can magically